Dreaming of a cat: knowledge that explains itself to no one

 Ask yourself: “Is there something my intuition has been trying to reach me with for a long time — something I keep putting off because I don’t want to hear it?”

 Astrological note: Many cats evoke a strong 12th house, or the Moon in conjunction with Neptune.
-Pisces and Cancer with a rich 12th house live in this intuitive chorus constantly.
+Pisces and Cancers with a rich 12th house live in this intuitive chorus constantly.
 If transiting Neptune is now activating your natal Moon — the unconscious is especially many-voiced.

 A cat in a dream is always an encounter with what cannot be fully controlled.
 With intuition.
 With independence.
 With feminine power — in the broad sense: that part which knows without explanation, feels without proof, moves by its own laws.
+The cat does not hurry and does not apologize; she simply looks at you, and that look has already said everything.